jpritikin/coach/content/docs/me/exercise.md

 Although the research has not been done yet, I would also weigh facets that support group flow.[^sawyer2007]

+Game design is a closely related area of study.[^nguyen2020]

 ## Recommendations

 Based on the above criteria, I have identified two activities that seem particularly promising: